nielsklazenga/wikibase-docker/README.md

 `docker-compose` file and additional files to create Wikibase instance for the TDWG-TNC, using the Wikibase Docker images.

-The `docker-compose` file differs from that in the [wmde/wikibase-docker](https://github.com/wmde/wikibase-docker) repository in that all volumes are bound to the host.
-It also mounts the LocalSettings.php file and the logo.
+The `docker-compose` file differs from that in the [wmde/wikibase-docker](https://github.com/wmde/wikibase-docker) repository in that all volumes are bound to the host machine.
+It also mounts the `LocalSettings.php` file and the logo.

 To get it running: